-Analysis attends to both the sequential organisation of talk and the reflexive use of categories within it, in order to map the constituent action/s in a given sequence; how actions are initiated, responded to and progressed or resisted; how gender/sexuality categories are made relevant and taken up or resisted.
-Related findings and discussion are organised in terms of patterns relating to these observations.
+Analysis attends to both the sequential organisation of talk and the reflexive use of categories within it in order to map the constituent action/s in a given sequence; how actions are initiated, responded to and progressed or resisted; and how gender/sexuality categories are made relevant and taken up or resisted.
+This procedure is not intended to produce exhaustive conclusions concerning microaggressions as interactional practices, but merely to shed further light on how, why and to what functions they manifest within situated interaction, in relation to particular data and research questions, namely what possible (hetero)sexist microaggressions look like and how they affect conversational trajectories.